Farthest Frontier Farming Guide – Everything To Know

 Lowland Lakes

-The first type of map that you will be offered will be the lowland lakes, which is pretty much one of the best selections for players who are completely new to the game.
-In essence, the map type is insanely beginner friendly, and it has mechanics that are pretty easy to understand.
+The first type of map you will be offered will be the lowland lakes, which is pretty much one of the best selections for players who are completely new to the game.
+The map type is insanely beginner-friendly, with mechanics that are pretty easy to understand.

-The fertility on the lowland lakes is pretty high, allowing for easy crop growth and low maintenance being needed by the player itself.
+The fertility on the lowland lakes is pretty high, allowing for easy crop growth and low maintenance needed by the player.
 For players that want the highest amount of fertility, they should look into selecting the lowland lakes map type.

 Plains

-Another map type is known as the “Plains”, which is pretty self-explanatory, as it is simply a plain area.
-When it is directly put in comparison with the Lowland Lakes, it does not compare since lowland lakes have the highest fertility.
+Another map type is the “Plains”, which is self-explanatory, as it is simply a plain area.
+When directly compared with the Lowland Lakes, it does not compare since lowland lakes have the highest fertility.

-However, plains will have a solid amount of fertile valleys, granting the player the ability to plant down their crops with ease without needing to worry too much about their crops going bad.
-If you’ve wanted to know more about quarries in-game, then you might find our Farthest Frontier Quarry guide helpful!
+However, plains will have a solid amount of fertile valleys, allowing the player to plant down their crops easily without worrying too much about their crops going bad.
+If you’ve wanted to know more about quarries in-game, you might find our Farthest Frontier Quarry guide helpful!

 Alpine Valleys

 Moving on, the next map type that players can choose will be known as Alpine Valleys.
-Essentially Alpine Valley has an even lower fertility rate as compared to lowland lakes which were the highest, and plains which were the second highest.
+Essentially, Alpine Valley has an even lower fertility rate than lowland lakes, the highest, and plains, the second highest.

-That being said, the Alpine Valleys is best for those players who are daring to test out their farming and maintenance skills since the map type will require a bit more effort from the player’s end.
+That being said, the Alpine Valleys is best for players who dare test their farming and maintenance skills since the map type will require a bit more effort from the player’s end.
 Still, Alpine Valley is pretty lush compared to more barren areas.

 Arid Highlands